List of The Incredible Hulk characters

 The following is an overview of the characters depicted in The Incredible Hulk, a 1982 animated television series.

 Bruce Banner/Hulk

-After the live-action show ended in 1982, the Hulk returned to cartoon format with 13 episodes of The Incredible Hulk, which aired in a combined hour with Spider-Man and His Amazing Friends.
-The series featured more characters from the comics than the live-action series, including Rick Jones, Betty Ross, and General Ross.
-The show used stock transformation scenes which included Bruce Banner transforming back with his clothing somehow restored intact.
+After the live-action series ended in 1982, the Hulk returned to cartoon format with 13 episodes of The Incredible Hulk, which aired in a combined hour with Spider-Man and His Amazing Friends.
+The series featured more characters from the comics than the live-action series, including Rick Jones, Betty Ross, and Thunderbolt Ross.
 The She-Hulk and Leader made an appearance in the show.
 This series also featured Stan Lee as a narrator.
-In that show, Bruce Banner was voiced by Michael Bell, while the Hulk was voiced by Bob Holt.
+Bruce Banner was voiced by Michael Bell, while the Hulk was voiced by Bob Holt.

 Supporting characters

 Rick Jones

-Rick was a regular character on the 1982 The Incredible Hulk voiced by Michael Horton.
-There, Rick was blond, wore a cowboy hat, and had a girlfriend named Rita.
+Rick was a regular character in The Incredible Hulk, voiced by Michael Horton.
+In this version, Rick was blond, wore a cowboy hat, and had a girlfriend named Rita.

 Rio and Rita

 Also introduced were the Hispanic family of Rio and his daughter Rita, the father and his efforts to advertise his restaurant (Rio's Rancheros) providing more chances for comic relief and Rita providing a love interest for Rick Jones.